Coronation Tiara Crowns Geneva Jewels Auction - UrduPoint

 Vere Ponsonby, the ninth earl of Bessborough, commissioned the Parisian jeweller Chaumet to craft a tiara for his wife to mark his appointment as Canada's governor-general in 1931.
 She wore it to the coronations.

 "This is as iconic as it gets in terms of the style.
-The workmanship is unbelievable," said Max Fawcett, the head of the jewellery department at Christie's in Geneva, who sold the tiara in the Magnificent Jewels auction.
+The workmanship is unbelievable," said Max Fawcett, the head of jewellery at Christie's in Geneva, who sold the tiara.

-"This is quite crown-like, which is fitting for this year as it has been through two coronations," he told AFP.
+"It's a piece of art and a piece of history," he told AFP.

+The entire Christie's Magnificent Jewels sale totalled nearly 41.2 million Swiss francs ($45.8 million), with 11 of the lots going for more than $1 million each.

 The auction was led by the Bulgari Laguna Blu, an 11.16-carat fancy-vivid blue diamond, which fetched 22,625,100 Swiss francs ($25.2 million).

-Created in 1970, Indian actress Priyanka Chopra wore it in a necklace to the Met Gala fashion event in New York earlier this month.
+Created in 1970, it was worn in a necklace by the Indian actress Priyanka Chopra to the Met Gala fashion event in New York earlier this month.

-It sold after a four-minute battle between one bidder in the room and three on the telephone, one of whom ultimately grabbed the gem.
+It sold after a four-minute battle between one bidder in the room and three by telephone, one of whom ultimately grabbed the gem.

-Nearly a quarter of all the lots sold featured coloured gemstones selling way above their high estimates.
+Nearly a quarter of all the lots sold featured coloured gemstones selling far above their high estimates.

 "There is no doubt that high-quality high jewellery can still command sky-high prices," said Olivier Wagner, head of jewellery at Sotheby's Geneva.